MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 * Programming: Although I have seen [Cloud9](https://c9.io/), I doubt that programming in the cloud can be convenient in the next years.
 How does bug fixing work?
 How about manual testing?
 Whats with parallel execution?
-* Messaging: If you want to use encrypted communication (e.g. Email with PGP) you should probably do the encryption on your machine.
+* Messaging: If you want to use encrypted communication (e.g. E-mail with PGP) you should probably do the encryption on your machine.

 Hmmm ... astonishingly, I can currently not think of more tasks.